Skip to main content

 We get energy from ATP through the hydrolysis of its phosphate bonds, releasing energy for cellular activities.

-• Which of the following describes the major function of ATP in cells?
+• What is the major function of ATP in cells?

 The major function of ATP in cells is to provide energy for various cellular processes.